-Friends of big hits or fans of aerial work well done, today, Padel May looks at the technique of smash at padel.
+Friends of big hits or fans of aerial work well done, today, Padel Mag looks at the technique of smash in padel.
 A move that one might think easy to achieve but which deserves its learning time.

-The blow so coveted by the big arms: the smash.
-Over the years, players begin to understand that the smash is not just a way to finish the point, but also a way to work on the defense of the opponents.
-Franco Stupaczuk is one of those players who doesn't hesitate to use the smash a lot as a means of construction.
-So here we are, here we are, let's break down the smash in our basics padel.
+The shot so coveted by the big guys: the smash.
+Over the years, players are beginning to understand that the smash is not just a way to finish the point, but also a way to work on the opponents' defense.
+Franco Stupaczuk is one of those players who do not hesitate to use the smash a lot as a means of construction.
+So here we are, here we are, dissecting the basics of the smash in padel.

-Before we start, let's try to find a resemblance of our smash padel with other sports.
-The goal of the tennis smash will be to finish the point so yes, we could be inspired by this sport, but also, still in tennis, the serve is impacted above the head, with several effects, and that could also interest us .
+Before we start, let's try to find a similarity between our padel smash and other sports.
+The tennis smash will aim to finish the point, so yes, we could take inspiration from this sport, but also, still in tennis, the service impacts above the head, with several effects, and that could also interest us.

-There is beach tennis which takes up these same effects with a racket that is similar to that of the padel.
-Then, squash and badminton use the flat strike rather than the spinning one.
-Finally there are other sports such as volleyball which use overhead strikes and which can be a source of inspiration for the player. padel.
+There is beach tennis which uses the same effects with a racket similar to that of padel.
+Then, squash and badminton use flat hitting rather than spin.
+Finally, there are other sports like volleyball which use overhead hits and which can be a source of inspiration for padel.

-This is an example of what we can find and copy from other sports and apply to padel.
+This is an example of what we can find and copy from other sports and that we can apply to padel.
 There are certainly others that you can of course comment on.

-So if we put our studies and research together, it would appear that there are more than just flat hitting with the smash.
-There are also effects.
-These effects will be lifted with a bottom-up effect, or brushed with a side impact from right to left or from left to right.
-So certainly we can believe that these side effects are used only for bandejas, but be aware that it also works with smashes.
+So, if we put our studies and research together, it seems that there are not only flat hits with the smash.
+There are also spins.
+These spins will be topspin with a bottom-up spin, or brushed with a lateral impact from right to left or left to right.
+So yes, we can believe that these lateral spins are only used for bandejas, but know that it also works with smashes.

 The effects